DavidMiles1925/get-pokemon/README.md

 \*NOTE: Depending on your operating system this command may look slightly different.
 Google how to run a python script for your operating system if necessary.

-## FAQ

-### What does GetPokemon do?

-This code is used to buid a custom JSON file by pulling data from PokeAPI.

-### Why do I need GetPokemon? (use cases)

-- Building your own file means easier access to the data you want.
-PokeAPI is a great resource, but it can be hard to navigate for beginners.
-- Build a JSON file to reference while your app is offline.

-### How do I use GetPokemon?

-See the installation instructions at the top of this document.

-## Documetation

 ### Options

 To change the run options, edit the file `options.py` in the `/utils` directory.